destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

    b.
 If no:

       1. Create a pull request to merge the upstream's `develop` branch into the upstream's `master` branch.
 Follow the instructions in the PR.
-9. Once the pull request is approved and merged, create a new tag on the `master` branch:
+9. Once the pull request is approved and merged, create a new tag on the `master` branch, while still in your own fork:
     ```bash
     git checkout master
     git pull upstream master